Biosignature: Human limitations

-Examples
+General examples

 Geomicrobiology

 The ancient record on Earth provides an opportunity to see what geochemical signatures are produced by microbial life and how these signatures are preserved over geologic time.
 Some related disciplines such as geochemistry, geobiology, and geomicrobiology often use biosignatures to determine if living organisms are or were present in a sample.
-These possible biosignatures include: (a) microfossils and stromatolites; (b) molecular structures (biomarkers) and isotopic compositions of carbon, nitrogen and hydrogen in organic matter; (c) multiple sulfur and oxygen isotope ratios of minerals; and (d) abundance relationships and isotopic compositions of redox sensitive metals (e.g., Fe, Mo, Cr, and rare earth elements).
+These possible biosignatures include: (a) microfossils and stromatolites; (b) molecular structures (biomarkers) and isotopic compositions of carbon, nitrogen and hydrogen in organic matter; (c) multiple sulfur and oxygen isotope ratios of minerals; and (d) abundance relationships and isotopic compositions of redox-sensitive metals (e.g., Fe, Mo, Cr, and rare earth elements).

 For example, the particular fatty acids measured in a sample can indicate which types of bacteria and archaea live in that environment.
-Another example are the long-chain fatty alcohols with more than 23 atoms that are produced by planktonic bacteria.
+Another example is the long-chain fatty alcohols with more than 23 atoms that are produced by planktonic bacteria.
 When used in this sense, geochemists often prefer the term biomarker.
-Another example is the presence of straight-chain lipids in the form of alkanes, alcohols and fatty acids with 20-36 carbon atoms in soils or sediments.
+Another example is the presence of straight-chain lipids in the form of alkanes, alcohols, and fatty acids with 20–36 carbon atoms in soils or sediments.
 Peat deposits are an indication of originating from the epicuticular wax of higher plants.

 Life processes may produce a range of biosignatures such as nucleic acids, lipids, proteins, amino acids, kerogen-like material and various morphological features that are detectable in rocks and sediments.
 Microbes often interact with geochemical processes, leaving features in the rock record indicative of biosignatures.
-For example, bacterial micrometer-sized pores in carbonate rocks resemble inclusions under transmitted light, but have distinct size, shapes and patterns (swirling or dendritic) and are distributed differently from common fluid inclusions.
+For example, bacterial micrometer-sized pores in carbonate rocks resemble inclusions under transmitted light, but have distinct sizes, shapes, and patterns (swirling or dendritic) and are distributed differently from common fluid inclusions.
 A potential biosignature is a phenomenon that may have been produced by life, but for which alternate abiotic origins may also be possible.

 Morphology

+Another possible biosignature might be morphology since the shape and size of certain objects may potentially indicate the presence of past or present life.
+Morphology has sparked debate as it is inconclusive and has resulted in disputed claims of early life on Earth.

+Stromatolites are difficult to identify chemically and are sometimes claimed based on morphology alone.
+However geological processes may produce false positive candidates.
+One case is a 3.7 Ga structure in West Greenland which could be explained by tectonic processes.